 Each year, the EVCCA produces a legislative agenda listing priority business interests and a report on the legislative session, which lists bills that have the most significance to East Valley businesses and includes a report of how legislator voted on legislation relevant to the EVCCA.

 The Gilbert Chamber works on behalf of its members to endorse candidates and take positions on those issues that best represent the interests of the local business community.

 Candidate endorsements are based on a candidate’s voting record on the Chamber’s local and state priority bills (if incumbents), past and current community leadership and engagement, experience with the management of complex budgets, ability to represent the community in a professional manner, understanding and support of a pro-business environment, as well as the willingness to work with the Gilbert Chamber on the policies and issues having a significant impact on Gilbert’s business environment.

 Likewise, the Gilbert Chamber is able to take a strong stand on the positions that matter most to Gilbert and the East Valley.

 Good Government Events

-Good Government Buzz Sessions bring together elected officials and local leaders with members of the business community for a discussion on the latest governmental issues.
+Good Government Events bring together elected officials and local leaders with members of the business community for a discussion on the latest governmental issues.
 Through conversation and questions, feedback is shared in both directions to contribute to a vibrant business community.
 Held throughout the year, guests typically include Maricopa County Supervisors, Gilbert Public Schools and Higley Unified School District Board Members, District 12 and 17 Legislators, U.S. Congressional and Senate officials, and Town Council members.